Frequently Asked Questions

 - What is an 'Insurance Claim Amount'?

-An Insurance Claim Amount is the dollar amount an insurance company paid for damages to an insured vehicle.
+This is the dollar amount an insurance company paid for damages to an insured vehicle.
 Insurance claim amounts in CARPROOF reports do not include payment for expenses like rental vehicles or personal injuries.
+Please note that the dollar value of a recent claim can change if the claim is still being processed.

 - What does 'Inspection Required' (Registration Status) mean?